 — #LimerickTilliDie (@ilovelimerick) May 12, 2018

-Darkness into Light Limerick 2018, which will mark the ninth time that the walk has taken place in Limerick, will begin at 4:15 am this Saturday, May 12, and will take participants on a six-kilometre walk across Limerick city.
+Darkness into Light Limerick 2018, which will mark the ninth time that the walk has taken place in Limerick began at 4:15 am this Saturday, May 12, and took participants on a six-kilometre walk across Limerick city.

 Opening in 2006, Pieta House is a suicide prevention organisation that aims to help those who are in suicidal distress or engaging in self-harm.
 Since opening, Pieta House has helped over 30,000 people and opened 13 centres in Ireland.

 Speaking on the importance of the event, Pieta House CEO, Brian Higgins, told ilovelimerick, “I want to ask everybody to wake up and join us at Darkness into Light Limerick 2018 in support of families and friends affected by suicide and self-harm.
 All of our services are free, but the demand for them is ever increasing.
 We all need to wake up to the stigmas that lead people to self-harm and into suicidal crisis, and to the doors of Pieta House.”